wavebyrd/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 ## View Data Asset metrics

 Data Asset metrics provide insights into your data that you can use to inform your Expectations.
-Schema data is automatically fetched when you create a new Databricks SQL, PostgreSQL, Redshift, or Snowflake Data Asset.
+Schema data is automatically fetched when you create a new Databricks SQL, Microsoft Fabric, Microsoft SQL Server, PostgreSQL, Redshift, or Snowflake Table Data Asset.
 For Amazon S3 Data Assets, you can manually fetch metrics.

 To view Data Asset metrics, do the following: